anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.4"></a>
-### 4.2.4 Resource Flavours
+### 4.2.4 Workload Flavours and Other Capabilities Specifications

+The workload requests a set of resource capabilities needed by it, including its components, to run successfully.
-The GSMA document "Operator Platform Technical Requirements" (OPG.02) defines "Resource Flavour" as the set of resource requirements needed by an application to run successfully.
-A Resource Flavour specifies the resource profile, any profile extensions, and the size of the resources needed (workload flavour), and extra specifications for workload placement.
+The GSMA document "Operator Platform Technical Requirements" (OPG.02) defines "Resource Flavour" as this set of capabilities.
+A Resource Flavour specifies the resource profile, any profile extensions, and the size of the resources needed (workload flavour), and extra specifications for workload placement; as defined in [Section 4.2 Profiles and Workload Flavour](#4.2) above.

+This section provides details of the capabilities that need to be provided in a resource request.
+The [profiles](#4.2.1), the [profile specifications](#4.2.2) and the [profile extensions](#4.2.3) specify the infrastructure (hardware and software) configuration.
+In a resource request they need to be augmented with workload specific capabilities and configurations, including the [sizing of requested resource](#4.2.4.1), extra specifications related to the [placement of the workload](#4.2.4.2), network(#4.2.5) and storage extensions(#4.2.6).

 <a name="4.2.4.1"></a>
 #### 4.2.4.1 Workload Flavours Geometry (Sizing)